apache/mxnet/docs/how_to/env_var.md

 * MXNET_BACKWARD_DO_MIRROR
   - Values: 0(false) or 1(true) ```(default=0)```
-  - Whether to do `mirror` during training for saving device memory.
-This parameter trades off the computation for memory consumption.
+  - MXNet uses mirroring concept to save memory.
+Normally backward pass needs some forward input and it is stored in memory but you can choose to release this saved input and recalculate it in backward pass when needed.
+This basically trades off the computation for memory consumption.
+  - This parameter decides whether to do `mirror` during training for saving device memory.
   - When set to `1`, during forward propagation, graph executor will `mirror` some layer's feature map and drop others, but it will re-compute this dropped feature maps when needed.
   - `MXNET_BACKWARD_DO_MIRROR=1` will save 30%~50% of device memory, but retains about 95% of running speed.
   - One extension of `mirror` in MXNet is called [memonger technology](https://arxiv.org/abs/1604.06174), it will only use O(sqrt(N)) memory at 75% running speed.
 Checkout the code [here](https://github.com/dmlc/mxnet-memonger).